dataobservatory-eu/music/content/authors/curator/_index.md

 # Display name
 # Change this to your name
 # You can use a title like PhD in the title part but not in the name part.
+# If your name is Jane Doe, PhD, change
+# title: Jane Doe, PhD
+# name: Jane Doe
 title: New Curators
 name: New Curators

 # Username (this should match the folder name, it should be given_family  your name
 # without capitalization, space, or special characters.
+# If your name is Jane Doe, this should be
+# authors:
+#     - jane_doe

 authors:
   - curator